How to buy the best Nespresso machine

 - Built-in auto frother – Nespresso's premium Latissima models have a built-in milk frother which creates cappuccinos at the touch of a button.

 You can buy most Nespresso machines in the range either as a standalone product or bundled with a Nespresso Aeroccino milk frother.
 This usually adds around £40 to the price, and you can also buy the Aeroccino separately for £50.

 We test every model with the Aeroccino frother, and give it a separate score if you just want to buy it for espresso, and if you plan to make cappuccinos.
 That way you can choose the machine that is best suited to your needs.
-You can filter our coffee machine reviews to see all the models which have a milk frother.
+You can filter our to see all the models which have a milk frother.